biancafrancini/Login_Form_Winnie/README.md

-# Easy-form
+# Login-form

-An easy login form to get practice with React.js.

-Design based on Winnie The Pooh book's style.
+A Login form page based on Winnie The Pooh book's style.

-Built using:

-- React.js
-- JavaScript
-- react-icons
-- HTML
-- CSS
-- Tailwind

-- Stable Diffusion (to create the background image)